TheOfficialFloW/h-encore/README.md

 - Your device must be on firmware 3.65, 3.67 or 3.68. **Firmware 3.69 and higher are not supported**.
 If you're on a lower firmware, please decide carefully to what firmware you want to update, then search for a trustable guide on [/r/vitahacks](https://www.reddit.com/r/vitahacks/) (if you know how and want to contribute, you can edit this readme and make a pull request, such that fellow readers have got an easier life).
   Remember that on firmware 3.65 you have got the possibility to install [enso](https://github.com/TheOfficialFloW/enso/releases), the permanent hack, whereas on 3.67 and 3.68 you don't.
 - If your device is a phat OLED model, you need a Memory Card in order to install.
 There's no need for a Memory Card on Slim/PS TV models, since they already provide an Internal Storage.
 Make sure you have got at least `270 MB` of free space.
 - Your device must be linked to any PSN account (it doesn't need to be activated though).
+If it is not, then you must restore default settings in order to sign in.

 ## Installation